eraldoforgoli/NFAtoDFAConverter/README.md

 The first line should always contain the number of nodes you wish to add, otherwise an exception will be thrown.
 The last line should always specify the accepting state/s.

+## Example
+See the example below to understand how the algorithm works: https://www.geeksforgeeks.org/theory-of-computation-conversion-from-nfa-to-dfa/
 ## Contributing
 Pull requests are welcome.